glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 Note: If the asset is itself "glw", the wallet will be recording two different types of GLW rewards.
 They should be kept separate.

-Note: Warnings are only used when the algoirthm experiences unexpected errors or fails consistency checks.
+Note: Warnings are only used when the algorithm experiences unexpected errors or fails consistency checks.
 Input validation errors result in an immediate error.